 Port Nelson provides information to shareholding local authorities through its shareholder, IHL.
 PNL works closely with the other members of the IHL Group to share knowledge, implement best practice and realise synergies.
-Examples of where the Group has, or is, sharing best practice and realising synergies include risk management, health and safety, funding, climate change, accounting services, dividend policy, communications and property management.
+Examples of where the Group has, or is, sharing best practice and realising synergies include risk management, health and safety, funding, climate change, accounting services, dividend policy, and communications.